lucasfurno/docs_en/first-steps/index.md

 ## 5.Changing your applications's DNS to the Domain created{#change-your-application-DNS}

-After associating a Domain to your Edge Application, you will see a list of existing settings in your account.
+After associating a Domain to your edge application, you will see a list of existing settings in your account.

-For each configuration created, a **Domain Name** is automatically assigned below the * *.ha.azioncdn.net*.
+For each configuration created, a **Domain Name** is automatically assigned below the  * *.ha.azioncdn.net* domain.

 You will need this domain to approve the operation of your new configuration.
-To put your configuration into production, you will have to make a note of the domain of your content to the Domain Name assigned to your configuration, through a CNAME type record on your DNS server.
+To make your configuration run, you will have to point the domain of your content to the Domain Name assigned to your configuration, through a CNAME type record in your DNS server.

 >You must carefully approve your content and web application before directing the DNS to Azion's Domain Name.

 ---

-To continue learning about Azion's products, check our [documentation](https://www.azion.com/en/documentation/) or search using the keywords in the Search field at the top of the page.
+To continue learning about Azion's products, check our [documentation](https://www.azion.com/en/documentation/) or search using the keywords in the *Search field* at the top of the page.

-### 6. Keeping your account after the trial period{#keep-your-account}
+## 6. Keeping your account after the trial period{#keep-your-account}

 To avoid interruption of your services after the trial period, follow the steps below:

 1. Access your account and click on the hyperlink [*right here*](https://manager.azion.com/account/1017/payment_method/add/) on the green strip at the top of the page.
-2. The Billing screen will be displayed for you to enter your credit card information for billing.
+2. The *Billing* screen will be displayed for you to enter your credit card information for billing.
 3. Click the *Save* button to save your billing details and continue having access to our products!

 Take the journey with us and enjoy the benefits of our products by hiring the plan that best suits your company's needs.
 We are honored to be part of your success story.